 Virginia is home to two cancer centers that have been recognized by the National Cancer Institute for critical research and excellent patient care.
 Either of these two facilities can provide you with cancer experts, multidisciplinary teams, and cutting-edge treatments.

 The Massey Cancer Center at Virginia Commonwealth University has several locations to serve patients with mesothelioma and other types of cancer.
 For mesothelioma patients, there are many benefits of choosing to receive care here:

-- Massey has two experts in HIPEC on staff.
+- Massey has experts in HIPEC on staff.
 These are surgeons who can provide cytoreductive surgery for peritoneal mesothelioma patients, followed by a special type of chemotherapy.
 Not many specialists across the country offer HIPEC.

 - The Lung Cancer Team provides thoracic surgery and other treatments for patients with pleural mesothelioma.

 - Multidisciplinary teams of specialists provide a single consultation, an individualized and comprehensive treatment plan, treatment combinations, and a range of treatment choices provided by experts in each type.

 - Treatment options include surgery, chemotherapy, immunotherapy, cellular transplant, radiation therapy, and interleukin-2 therapy.

 - Clinical trials at Massey offer patients new, innovative treatments not yet available to everyone.